 The real job is helping teams create clarity together.
 Seeing the whole score when others see only their part.
 Building an ensemble confident enough to own the performance without watching you for every cue.

 The best leaders make themselves less interesting so the team can do work that deserves attention.
-That is the version of Pricing leadership that holds up under pressure.
+That is the version of pricing leadership that holds up under pressure.